-2.1.
-Cyber threats in India
+2.1 Cyber threats in India: incidents and actors

-India faces cyber threats at an already major and still growing scale.
-In December 2022, The Tribune reported that cyber-attacks in India tripled over the past three years.
-It is elaborated that the Indian Computer Emergency Response Team (CERT-In) reported handling as many as 1,402,809 cyber-attacks in 2021 alone.13 With nearly 700,000 cyber-attacks having been reported by CERT-In by June, 2022, The Print went on to label 2022 as "its worst year of cyberattacks", implying that 2023 would likely showcase a further increase.14 This worrying trend has considerable implications for various strategic sectors.
-Worse still, while CERT-In's capacity to respond to cyber-attacks is considerable, it lags behind the estimated 18 million instances of cyber-attacks in the first quarter of 2022 alone.15 According to Google's Vice President-Engineering for Privacy, Safety and Security, Royal Hansen this amounted to around 200,000 cyber-attacks every single day during the same period.16
+India is facing cyber threats at an already major and still growing scale.
+In December 2022, Tribune reported that cyber-attacks in India have tripled over the past three years.
+It is elaborated that the Indian Computer Emergency Response Team (CERT-In) reported handling as many as 1,402,809 cyber-attacks in 2021 alone.
+With nearly 700,000 cyber-attacks having been reported by CERT-In by June, 2022, The Print went on to label 2022 as "its worst year of cyberattacks", implying that 2023 would likely showcase a further increase.
+This worrying trend has considerable implications for various strategic sectors.
+Worse still, while CERT-In's capacity to respond to cyber-attacks is considerable, it lags behind the estimated 18 million instances of cyber-attacks in the first quarter of 2022 alone.
+According to Google's Vice President-Engineering for Privacy, Safety and Security, Royal Hansen this amounted to around 200,000 cyber-attacks every single day during the same period.

-NPR reported last December that "[c]yberattacks on hospitals thwart[ed] India's push to digitize health care".17 In November, Chinese and Hong Kong-based cyber criminals held data of the All India Institute of Medical Science (AIIMS) for ransom, causing considerable disruptions to the institution's operating capacity.
-CERT-In diagnosed that five servers of the medical institution were compromised, with nearly 1.3 TB of data having been affected by the attacks.18 This came at a time when India is undergoing large-scale digitisation efforts, with the federal government's aspiration being to issue a digital health ID for every Indian citizen.
-Cybercrime poses comparable disruptions to other sectors of public administration in India,
+NPR reported last December that "[c]yberattacks on hospitals thwart[ed] India's push to digitize health care".
+In November, Chinese and Hong Kong-based cyber criminals held data of the All India Institute of Medical Science (AIIMS) for ransom, causing considerable disruptions to the institution's operating capacity.
+CERT-In diagnosed that five servers of the medical institution were compromised, with nearly 1.3 TB of data having been affected by the attacks.
+This came at a time when India was undergoing large-scale digitisation efforts, with the federal government's aspiration to issue a digital health ID for every Indian citizen.
+Cybercrime poses comparable disruptions to other sectors of public administration in India, with e-Sign, e-Governance, and other services already having entered a developed stage of their implementation.